Jean-Yves Girard on Incompleteness

 - how it achieves its result?

-- how that result might be applicable to other areas?
+- how that result and the method of proof might be applicable to other areas?

 So if you are never to attempt to become an expert on Gödel’s theorem, that leaves you with the only option that you must simply accept another person’s claim that he is an expert on it, and so you must simply accept that what he tells you about it must necessarily be correct.
 It’s worth noticing that this was the same line that was pedaled by the Christian church long ago, where the priests told the people that they didn’t need to know every detail of their religion, they didn’t need to read the bible - only experts were able to interpret it correctly, and the priests were the experts.
 Today this viewpoint is unacceptable, and in the same way no-one should accept Girard’s self-proclaiming grandiosity.